 Sunny serves as the Executive Director of National Association of Flood and Stormwater Management Agencies (NAFSMA) where she is dedicated to championing the interests of public agencies by advocating for policies that prioritize community safety, flood risk reduction, environmental sustainability, and effective water resource management.
 In her free time she loves to fish, hike, and ski with her husband, two sons, and dog!
 Sunny serves on the Board of the UDWC because she feels the Deschutes River is such a special place that’s she lucky to live near and she wants to help preserve its magic and beauty for all to enjoy!

 Jason is the Forest Hydrologist and Watershed Program Manager for the Deschutes and Ochoco National Forests and the Crooked River Grassland.
-Throughout his professional career in the Deschutes Basin, he has collaborated with the UDWC on a wide variety of projects.
+Throughout his professional career in the Deschutes Basin, he has collaborated with the Upper Deschutes Watershed Council on a wide variety of projects.
 Jason enthusiastically supports the UDWC as a board member because of the lasting and positive impact the organization is making on the land and in the communities of Central Oregon.